mjpirinen/bqte/README.md

 See file bqte_examples.R for what the package does and how to install it.

-The source code is provided under an MIT license given in "bqte_functions.R".
+The source code is provided under an MIT license given in LICENSE.

 Contributors: Matti Pirinen & Harri Hemila